Eroni Loganimoce

-Eroni Loganimoce (born October 6, 1930) is a former Fijian cricketer.
+Eroni Loganimoce (born October 6, 1930, date of death unknown) was a Fijian cricketer.
 Loganimoce was a right-arm medium pace bowler.

 Loganimoce made his first-class debut for Fiji in 1954 against Canterbury during Fiji's 1953/54 tour of New Zealand.
 During the tour he played two further first-class matches, with his final first-class match for Fiji coming against Auckland.

 In his 3 first-class matches for Fiji he scored 31 runs at a batting average of 7.75, with a high score of 22.
 With the ball he took 5 wickets at a bowling average of 35.40, with best figures of 2/45.
 In the field Loganimoce took 3 catches.

 Loganimoce also represented Fiji in 58 non first-class matches from 1954 to 1978, with his final match for Fiji coming against Franklin, 24 years after his debut for Fiji in 1954.